The ultimate Peru Travel Guide for Photography

 4.1 How to get around safely in Peru?

-In principle, one must be aware in Peru that the current political situation and extreme corruption lead to tensions between the government, parliament and society.
-In December 2022, the division led to ongoing protests, demonstrations and violent confrontations with a large number of fatalities, the most in several years.
+In principle, one must be aware in Peru that the current political situation and extreme corruption lead to tensions between the government, parliament, and society.
+In December 2022, the division led to ongoing protests, demonstrations, and violent confrontations with a large number of fatalities, the most in several years.
 As a result, there have been road closures, blockades, arson attacks on police checkpoints as well as government buildings, or the closure of tourist sites such as the Inca-ruined city of Machu Picchu.
-News agencies regularly report on the political situation, demonstrations and local conditions.
+News agencies regularly report on the political situation, demonstrations, and local conditions.
 It is also advisable to take a look at the page of the Foreign Office with current news, but above all to get in touch with Peruvians.
 Among others, this works well via social media channels, which can often provide more informed insight into what is happening on the ground.

-We found the general transportation of short-haul flights and especially bus lines to be comfortable, structured and orderly.
+We found the general transportation of short-haul flights and especially bus lines to be comfortable, structured, and orderly.
 Here, tickets are personalized, luggage is checked, and IDs are inspected.
 The same applies to the train toward Machu Picchu.

 It was noticeable that we hardly saw any tourists with rental cars.
 Peruvians generally show a great interest in helping.
-We connected with other photographers on Instagram before our trip and were thus able to travel partly together with locals, their cars or via then-arranged contacts.
+We connected with other photographers on Instagram before our trip and were thus able to travel partly together with locals, their cars, or via then-arranged contacts.
 We also found the private drivers through our AirBnB hosts to always be reliable and friendly.
 Often hosts also know people in other cities or towns and can establish contacts.
 We also use cabs during the day, which was not a problem.
-Sometimes the drivers try to take a longer route to get more money, which was easy to get around with your own navigation, for example via Google Maps.
+Sometimes the drivers try to take a longer route to get more money, which is easy to get around with your own navigation, for example via Google Maps.
 Regardless of the ride, a price should always be negotiated beforehand.
 It is also possible to book tours through the above-mentioned providers, which seemed reputable to us.
 In general, we felt it was safe overall despite the political situation.

 Definitely avoid walking off the main roads in the cities at night or carrying flashy, obvious valuables.

 If you are on hikes or trekking tours lasting several days, you should always keep an eye on the weather and its changes.
 Make yourself a check-up list and go through this specific to your tour each time anew.
 It is recommended to pack according to the onion principle and to be equipped for any weather conditions.
 In addition, you should always carry enough water and food.
-In addition, a small emergency kit with medicines and bandages, a flashlight or headlamp, a multitool with a knife and an emergency whistle is appropriate.
+In addition, a small emergency kit with medicines and bandages, a flashlight or headlamp, a multitool with a knife, and an emergency whistle is appropriate.
 The latter is now often processed on the top loop of the backpack.
 For tours lasting several days, it is advisable to have a water filter with you.

 La Laguna De Moron